This is a set of rules that applies to local social housing landlords. These rules decide if an applicant is eligible for social housing.

 The Housing Executive and housing associations provide social rented housing in Northern Ireland.
-Together we're known as social landlords.
-We describe anyone who has applied for social housing and we may place you on the common waiting list.
+Together we are known as social landlords.
+You may apply for social housing and we may place you on the common waiting list.
 If you are placed waiting list we call you an "applicant".

 When you apply for social housing we aim to complete the following steps:

-- Register you on the social housing waiting list.
+- place you on the social housing waiting list

-- Complete these actions according to the clear rules of the Housing Selection Scheme.
+We do this according to the rules of the Housing Selection Scheme.

 We need to ensure that you are eligible for social rented housing.
 Usually you must be 18 years old when you apply for social housing.
 There are certain circumstances where you may be eligible if you are at least 16 years old.